realXtend/doc/netgames/api_complexity_analysis.rst

 networking from the application developer.
-It would be interesting to organize an experiment where a number of test teams develop the same networked game on alternative platforms, from the same specifications, and the development time and number of mistakes would be analyzed.
+It would be interesting to organize an experiment where a number of test teams develop the same networked game on alternative platforms, from the same specifications, and the development time and number of mistakes would be analyzed -- similar to [programmingcomparison]_.
 That is however out of the scope here.

 In a different approach, a study of 4 alternative implementations, on different frameworks, of the same application uses Object-Points (OP)